kaggis/argo-monitoring/website/docs/guides/EOSC-getStatusData.md

 **Example**

  _Title_: Account request to fetch the status of the services
  _Description_: I am the service owner of EOSC Marketplace and i would like to display the status monitoring data.
-I would like to request an accoount to get access to the onboarded resources.
+I would like to request an account to get access to the onboarded resources.

 ### Step 2 The response

-In the respose you will get the following information
+In the response you will get the following information

 | Name            | Description                                                                                           |